-The purpose of this study is to compare HIV RNA expression and infection within resting CD4+ cells in HIV-infected patients on stable ART before and after a single exposure to Vorinostat (VOR)and after exposure to short intervals of VOR dosed over several weeks.
+The purpose of this study is to compare HIV RNA expression and infection within resting (CD4)+ cells in HIV-infected patients on stable ART before and after a single exposure to Vorinostat (VOR), after exposure to short intervals of VOR, and after repeated short interval exposure to VOR dosed over several weeks.

-- The frequency of resting CD4+ T cells will be increased following single and repeated exposure to VOR when given at appropriate intervals, and
+- The frequency of resting CD4+ T cell- associated HIV RNA (RCVL) will be increased following single and repeated exposure to VOR when given at appropriate intervals, and

-- That repeated exposure to VOR will reduce the frequency of HIV infection within resting CD4+ T cells.
+- That repeated exposure to VOR will reduce the frequency of HIV infection within resting CD4+ T cells (RCI)

 Intervention Model: Single Group Assignment